 Manual writing and typing is exhausting and time consuming and often leads to miscommunication and loss of information.
 AI-powered speech-to-text tools are able to take over tedious transcription, documentation and research tasks.

 With Tucan.ai, which is developed in Berlin and Vienna, you can save up to 80% of your committed resources, focus and energy.
 As briefly mentioned above, the platform transcribes, encodes and summarises interviews, calls, meetings and other conversations to help analyse and manage them, or simply put: to find and extract meaning in one click.

-Want to test Tucan.ai for free?
+You want to test Tucan.ai for your Company?